-The best protein bars are low sugar, high fibre and – as expected – protein rich snacks that can help you tackle cravings instantly.
-Not to mention, high-protein snacks tend to taste better than some other types of health snacks you find on supermarket shelves.
-Indeed, even the last entry on this list is a better choice for a mid-afternoon snack than a Mars bar but compared to each other, there are subtle differences which can make them a better option for certain health goals.
+The best protein bars are low sugar, high fibre and – as expected – protein-rich snacks that can help you tackle cravings instantly.
+Not to mention, high-protein snacks tend to taste better than some other types of healthy snacks you find on supermarket shelves.
+Indeed, even the last entry on this list is a better choice for a mid-afternoon snack than a Mars bar.

-Unlike the best protein powders or the best weight gainers, the best protein bars can be recommended to everyone who like sweet snacks and admittedly, that's most of human population.
-You can satiate your sweet cravings without the guilt by having one of these healthy protein snacks.
-Basically, you get all the good stuff and none of the bad stuff associated with snacking, so you can indulge without the feeling of guilt.
+Unlike the best protein powders or the best weight gainers, the best protein bars can be recommended to everyone who likes sweet snacks and admittedly, that's most of the human population.
+You get all the good stuff and none of the bad stuff associated with snacking, so you can indulge without the feeling of guilt.

 Which one is the best protein bar overall?
 Find out by reading on...

-In case you would like to know what the main differences are between protein bars and protein powder, you'd better read our comparison article here: protein powder vs protein bar.
+If you would like to know the main differences between protein bars and protein powder, you'd better read our comparison article here: protein powder vs protein bar.

-Best protein bars and snacks to buy in 2022
+Best protein bars and snacks to buy right now

-The Barebells vegan protein bar range – that includes two flavours, Hazelnut Nougat and Salty Peanut – is high in protein, low on sugar, tastes great and has texture that won't remind you of compressed, oily powder.
+The Barebells vegan protein bar range includes two flavours, Hazelnut Nougat and Salty Peanut and is high in protein, low on sugar, tastes great, and has a texture that doesn't remind you of compressed, oily powder, like how vegan protein bars used to taste.
 The bars are also palm-oil free and contain some fibres too.

-On the downside, you will have shell out more money for the vegan bars, compared to the 'regular' protein bars from Barebells, but not too much.
-Quite possibly the price will drop soon anyway and Barebells will most likely introduce even more flavours to wet your appetite for vegan protein bars.
+On the downside, you will have to shell out more money for the vegan bars than 'regular' protein bars from Barebells, but not too much.
+It's worth the money, though!

 Will there ever be a perfect protein snack?
-I don't think so, partially because requirements are ever changing in the fitness industry and by the time you get used one trend, three more have already emerged in the meanwhile.
+I don't think so, partially because requirements are ever changing in the fitness industry, and by the time you get used to one trend, three more have already emerged.